sakurazuka/typo/README.md

-This is the test application for learning to use Github, BuildHive, and Heroku!!!
+This is the test application for learning to use Github, Travis CI, and Heroku!!!

 ↓↓↓
 Typo